twolfson/twolfson.com/articles/develop-faster.md

   "title": "Develop faster",
   "author": "Todd Wolfson",
   "date": "2013/07/27",
-  "_summary": "Learn about my workflow for creating, developing, and publishing repos."
+  "_summary": "Learn about my workflow for creating, developing, and publishing repos.", "scripts": ["public/js/articles/develop-faster.js"] }
-}

 I want to share how I work and the tools I use so that others can learn from my workflow, for better or for worse.